fygar256/bi/README.md

 It uses ANSI terminal escape sequences, so it is for ANSI terminals.
 I think it will run on python and on Linux, FreeBSD, unix, and POSIX-compliant OS with ANSI terminal.

-The bi is designed to be with high functionality, flexible, lightweight, simple, compact and smoothly responsive. bi can handle original script.
+The bi is designed to be with high functionality, flexible, lightweight, simple, compact, user-friendly and smoothly responsive. bi can handle original script.

 The development environment and operation verification are done on ArchLinux.